 Slowly but surely, Google is using the tendrils of its massive library of services to improve Google+ and better integration into other areas of their empire.
 As of November 3rd, two of the company’s most important products – Chrome and YouTube – have been brought into the fold.
-Chrome integration has been introduced in the form of two extensions.
+Chrome integration has been introduced.

 One is a notifications utility that will alert you to any new activity on your stream, such as a post by a friend or a response to something you shared.
 The other is a +1 button that becomes a part of the Chrome interface and lets users +1 any site.
 Both of these new extensions live in the Chrome toolbar.